ewamatejko/learing_sql/README.md

 */
 Find the total number of members (including guests) who have made at least one booking.
 */
+SELECT COUNT(DISTINCT(memid))
+FROM bookings;

--- ISSUE 8: List facilities with more than 1000 slots booked */
+-- ISSUE 8: List facilities with more than 1000 slots booked -- HAVING, GROUP BY
+*/
 Produce a list of facilities with more than 1000 slots booked.
 Produce an output table consisting of facility id and slots, sorted by facility id.
 */
+SELECT facid, SUM(slots)
+FROM bookings
+GROUP BY 1
+HAVING SUM(slots)>1000
+ORDER BY facid;

 -- ISSUE 9: Find the total revenue of each facility
 */
 Produce a list of facilities along with their total revenue.
 The output table should consist of facility name and revenue, sorted by revenue.
 Remember that there's a different cost for guests and members!
 */
+SELECT sub1.name, SUM(sub1.revenue)
+FROM (SELECT f.name, f.facid,
+	  CASE WHEN b.memid != 0 THEN (f.membercost*b.slots)
+		ELSE f.guestcost*b.slots
+		END AS revenue
+		FROM bookings b
+		JOIN facilities f
+		USING (facid))sub1
+GROUP BY 1
+ORDER BY 2;

 -- ISSUE 10: Find facilities with a total revenue less than 1000 */
 Produce a list of facilities with a total revenue less than 1000.
 Produce an output table consisting of facility name and revenue, sorted by revenue.
 Remember that there's a different cost for guests and members!
+*/
+SELECT sub1.name, SUM(sub1.revenue)
+FROM (SELECT f.name, f.facid,
+	  CASE WHEN b.memid != 0 THEN (f.membercost*b.slots)
+		ELSE f.guestcost*b.slots
+		END AS revenue
+		FROM bookings b
+		JOIN facilities f
+		USING (facid))sub1
+GROUP BY 1
+HAVING SUM(sub1.revenue) < 1000
+ORDER BY 2;

+-- ISSUE 11: Output the facility id that has the highest number of slots booked /*
+Output the facility id that has the highest number of slots booked.
+For bonus points, try a version without a LIMIT clause.
+This version will probably look messy!
+*/
+SELECT facid, SUM(slots)
+FROM bookings
+GROUP BY facid
+ORDER BY 2 DESC
+LIMIT 1;

+-- ISSUE 12: List the total slots booked per facility per month, part 2 /*
+Produce a list of the total number of slots booked per facility per month in the year of 2012.
+In this version, include output rows containing totals for all months per facility, and a total for all months for all facilities.
+The output table should consist of facility id, month and slots, sorted by the id and month.
+When calculating the aggregated values for all months and all facids, return null values in the month and facid columns.
+*/

+-- ISSUE 13: List the total hours booked per named facility /*
+Produce a list of the total number of hours booked per facility, remembering that a slot lasts half an hour.
+The output table should consist of the facility id, name, and hours booked, sorted by facility id.
+Try formatting the hours to two decimal places.
+*/

+-- ISSUE 14: List each member's first booking after September 1st 2012
+/*
+Produce a list of each member name, id, and their first booking after September 1st 2012.
+Order by member ID.
+*/

+-- ISSUE 15: Produce a list of member names, with each row containing the total member count /*
+Produce a list of member names, with each row containing the total member count.
+Order by join date, and include guest members.
+*/

+-- ISSUE 16: Produce a numbered list of members
+/*
+Produce a monotonically increasing numbered list of members (including guests), ordered by their date of joining.
+Remember that member IDs are not guaranteed to be sequential.
+*/

+-- ISSUE 17: Output the facility id that has the highest number of slots booked, again /*
+Output the facility id that has the highest number of slots booked.
+Ensure that in the event of a tie, all tieing results get output.
+*/

+-- ISSUE 18: Rank members by (rounded) hours used
+/*
+Produce a list of members (including guests), along with the number of hours they've booked in facilities, rounded to the nearest ten hours.
+Rank them by this rounded figure, producing output of first name, surname, rounded hours, rank.
+Sort by rank, surname, and first name.
+*/

+-- ISSUE 19: Find the top three revenue generating facilities /*
+Produce a list of the top three revenue generating facilities (including ties).
+Output facility name and rank, sorted by rank and facility name.
+*/

+-- ISSUE 20: Classify facilities by value
+/*
+Classify facilities into equally sized groups of high, average, and low based on their revenue.
+Order by classification and facility name.
+*/

+-- ISSUE 21: Calculate the payback time for each facility /*
+Based on the 3 complete months of data so far, calculate the amount of time each facility will take to repay its cost of ownership.
+Remember to take into account ongoing monthly maintenance.
+Output facility name and payback time in months, order by facility name.
+Don't worry about differences in month lengths, we're only looking for a rough value here!
+*/

+-- ISSUE 22: Calculate a rolling average of total revenue /*
+For each day in August 2012, calculate a rolling average of total revenue over the previous 15 days.
+Output should contain date and revenue columns, sorted by the date.
+Remember to account for the possibility of a day having zero revenue.
+This one's a bit tough, so don't be afraid to check out the hint!
+*/

+-- ISSUE 23:
+/*

+*/

+-- ISSUE
+/*

+*/

+-- ISSUE
+/*

+*/

+-- ISSUE
+/*

+*/

+-- ISSUE
+/*

 */